Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Introduction

-Another line of related work is \cite{VovkGS05} and \cite{ShaferV08}, who introduced a method called ``conformal prediction'' that yields set-valued classifiers with finite sample confidence guarantees. \cite{LeiRW13,LeiRW11}, \cite{LeiW13}, and \cite{Lei14} studied the conformal approach from the point of view of statistical optimality in the unsupervised, regression and binary classification cases, respectively.
+Another line of related work is \cite{VovkGS05} and \cite{ShaferV08}, who introduced a method called ``conformal prediction'' that yields set-valued classifiers with finite sample confidence guarantees.
+In fact, we will show that many of our results are related to those of \cite{Vovketal14,Vovketal16} for conformal prediction. \cite{LeiRW13,LeiRW11}, \cite{LeiW13}, and \cite{Lei14} studied the conformal approach from the point of view of statistical optimality in the unsupervised, regression and binary classification cases, respectively.
 We make use of conformal ideas in Sections \ref{ss:null-region} and \ref{sec:examples}.
 Recently, \cite{Hebiri} used asymptotic plug-in methods to derive classification confidence sets in the binary case.
 They control a different quantity, namely, the coverage conditional on $\mathbf{H}(X)$ having a single element.
 Finally, we notice that although it would seem appealing to aim at controlling the conditional coverage $\mP\{Y\in \bH(X)|X=x\} \geq 1-\alpha$, for all $x\in {\cal X}$, which \cite{Vovk13} calls ``object validity,'' Lemma 1 of \cite{LeiW13} unfortunately implies that if $X$ is continuous and $\hat{\mathbf H}$ has distribution-free conditional validity, then $\hat{\mathbf H}$ is trivial, meaning that $\hat{\mathbf H}(x) = \{1,\ldots, K\}$.

+At this point it is important to point out that our contributions do not belong to the literature on ``multi-label'' or ``multi-output'' classification \citep[see, e.g.][]{MLrev,MLKNN}, since in that context each sample point actually has multiple co-occurring characteristics that one wants to jointly predict, such as the presence/absence of multiple diseases in a hospital patient.
+A classifier in that context naturally assigns multiple labels to each sample point --- one label associated to each possibly co-occurring characteristic.
+In this article, on the contrary, each sample unit truly belongs to only one out of $K$ mutually exclusive classes, but we use a set-valued output to represent the \textit{plausible} classes for each sample unit.